Michael Olise

-Michael Akpovie Olise (/ˈmaɪkəl ɒ'liseɪ/; MY-kəl o-LEE-say; /fr/; born 12 December 2001) is a professional footballer who plays as a winger and attacking midfielder for Bundesliga club Bayern Munich.
-Born in England, he plays for the France national team.
-Regarded as one of the best wingers in the world, he is known for his creativity, dribbling, and flair.
+Michael Akpovie Olise (/ˈɒ'liseɪ/; o-LEE-say; /urh/; /fr/; born 12 December 2001) is a professional footballer who plays as a winger or attacking midfielder for club Bayern Munich and the France national team.
+Widely regarded as one of the best players in the world, (Note: Attributed to multiple sources:) he is known for his creative playmaking, tactical intelligence, elegance, and flair.